mziter/aoc-2023/README.md

 all of them lining up at once was basically the LCM (least common multiple) of each.
 So I used `par_iter` to find the cycle time of each starting point in parallel, and then found the LCM for all the points to get the answer.

+# Day 9

+Fairly easy day.
+Build up the pyramid as a vec of vecs so that I could access elements by index.
+Considered using arrays for performance, but didnt want to have to add additional logic to keep track of lengths.
+Could you a single array and calculate index's but then adding on to the ends would be a pain.

+Used `par_iter` to process each history line in parallel, which speeds up solutions greatly on multi-core machines.

+For part two I used the same algorith, but just reversed the history elements and math so that I could reuse most of my existing logic and push elements on the end of the vectors instead of inserting in the front.